Voiron

-Voiron ([vwaʁˈɔ̃]; Vouèron) is a commune (French municipality) in the ninth district of the Isère department in southeastern France.
+Voiron ([vwaʁˈɔ̃]; Vouèron) is a commune (French municipality) in the Isère department in southeastern France.
 It is the capital of the canton of Voiron and has been part of the Grenoble-Alpes Métropole since 2010.
 Voiron is located 25 km northwest of Grenoble and 85 km southeast of Lyon.
 Its roughly 20,000 inhabitants are named Voironnais in French.

 Voiron, along with Chambéry and Grenoble, is a gateway city of the Chartreuse Mountains in the Auvergne-Rhône-Alpes region.

 History

 Voiron had been a part of the County of Savoy in the Middle Ages.
 In the Treaty of Paris (1355) the count exchanged Voiron and the rest of the region between the rivers Rhône and Isère (watered by the Guiers Mort) for Faucigny and Gex from France.

 17th and 18th centuries

 In 1700, the capital of the Chartreuse massif and its surrounding area had about 1,200 inhabitants and more than a hundred of them worked in the processing of hemp.

 Since the beginning of the century, production had been organized around the Voironnaise factory and canvases were marked to certify their origin.
 The city acquired a great reputation thanks to its paintings resulting from a secular know-how.
 The privileges granted by Louis XII disappeared during the French Revolution.
 However, the production of canvas continued, and their reputation allowed Voiron to maintain this activity under the First Empire due in large part to purchases by the army.